hallard/NRF24-Breakout/README.md

-NRF24L01 breakout board socket
+NRF24L01 Breakout Board Socket
 ==============================

-This is a utility breakout board for connecting NRF24L01 with pinout of 2x4 pins modules
+This is a utility breakout board for connecting NRF24L01 with pinout of 2x4 pins modules.
+Sometime you need to do prototyping or testing on breadbord, and this board will exactly do this job perfectly!

 this breakout have the following features:

 - 10uF Capacitor on VCC line (PTH or SMD)
 - Power LED
-- Nice pinout reading on silk
+- Nice pinout reading of exposed pins on PCB silk

-If you follow me, you know that I like to use simple NRF24L01 pinout on all my projects, so this mean you can also use this breakout with the following other breakout for HopeRF modules
+If you follow me, you know that I like to use simple NRF24L01 pinout on all my projects, so this mean you can also use this breakout with the following other breakout for HopeRF modules such as:

 - RFM12B or RFM69CW with SD and Flash EEP [Breakout Board][2]
 - RFM69W with SD and Flash EEP [Breakout Board][3]